Travel guide

 Is the Arabian Peninsula in Asia or Africa?

 It belongs to Asia, specifically Southwest Asia.
 It is separated from Africa by the Red Sea.
-Therefore, a regional Gulf eSIM covers Asian countries like the UAE, Qatar, or Oman, and does not include neighboring African destinations like Egypt.
+That's why a regional Gulf eSIM covers Asian countries like the Emirates, Qatar, or Oman, and does not include neighboring African destinations like Egypt.

 Which countries are included in a Gulf eSIM?